larkbatis/larkbatis/README.md

   change, refresh with `./gradlew test -Pupdate-golden` and review the diff.
 - Every "this is a compile error" promise has a test in `larkbatis-processor/src/test/java/.../CompileFailTest.java`.

-Design document: see `../docs/larkbatis-design.md` in the parent workspace;
-build plan: `../docs/larkbatis-build-plan.md`.